 - The ability to take an online exam and interact with course proctors on a separate device

-The following recommendations allow for flexibility and usability across disciplines within Grainger College of Engineering.
+The following essential technology allows for flexibility and usability across disciplines within Grainger College of Engineering.
 These will serve a student well both on campus and in a hybrid or remote learning environment.

 While less flexible and fully featured, Grainger College of Engineering students can complete their educational experience by purchasing at minimum a budget Windows 10 laptop for online participation and notetaking, a smartphone, and headset.